kevinhankh/JSONSaveExample/README.md

 An example of saving/loading game data to a Json file.

 Instructions:
+- Create a new Unity project.
+- Import SaveExample.cs script to the project.
-- Create an empty game object and attach this script to it.
+- Create an empty game object and attach the script to it.
 - Open the console tab to view saving system in action.
 - Press play in the Unity editor to begin.
 NewGame() will be automatically called to set initial data.
 - Press the 'S' key to save data to a Json file.